spilliams/sparrowlike/README.md

     [view setTransform:CGAffineTransformMakeTranslation(compare, 0)];
     break;

-We are testing the current translation of the cell against `PAN_OPEN_X` and `PAN_CLOSED_X` because we do not want the user to be able to pan the cell outside of its bounds (it would still snap back to the bound, but it is just not a UI feature we want to support).
+We are testing the current translation of the cell against `PAN_OPEN_X` and `PAN_CLOSED_X` because we do not want the user to be able to pan the cell outside of its bounds (it would still snap back to the bound, but it is just not a UI feature we want to support in this demo).
 Also make note of the way we translate the view.
 There are several ways to do it, including using [`CGRectOffset`](http://developer.apple.com/library/mac/documentation/GraphicsImaging/Reference/CGGeometry/Reference/reference.html#//apple_ref/doc/uid/TP30000955-CH1g-F17162)s, [`CGRectMake`](http://developer.apple.com/library/mac/documentation/GraphicsImaging/Reference/CGGeometry/Reference/reference.html#//apple_ref/doc/uid/TP30000955-CH1g-F17161)s and [`setCenter`](http://developer.apple.com/library/ios/documentation/uikit/reference/uiview_class/UIView/UIView.html#//apple_ref/doc/uid/TP40006816-CH3-SW3)s.
 We use [`CGAffineTransform`](http://developer.apple.com/library/mac/#documentation/graphicsimaging/Reference/CGAffineTransform/Reference/reference.html)s because they are fun.
 Lastly notice the use of `openCellLastTX` (we used it in the Began and Ended blocks too but this note is more apt here).
 If we were to disable the snapping in the Ended block right now you would notice that when you begin a pan gesture the cell will pick up where it left off.
 This is not by accident.
 This is a side-effect of keeping the `openCellLastTX` state property.
 When you end a pan gesture, the x-translation is saved so that it may be re-applied at the beginning of the next pan gesture (but only the beginning: notice we do not save `openCellLastTX` during the Changed state).